 19.1 The Race Director or Clerk of the Course may give instructions to competitors by means of special bulletins in accordance with the Code.
-These bulletins will be posted at the Competitor Relations Centre (CRC), the MSF website, and the MSF mobile application, and may be distributed to all competitors who must acknowledge receipt save in case of force-majeure, duly recognised as such by the Stewards.
+These bulletins will be posted at the Competitor Relations Centre (CRC) as the official Noticeboard of the Meet, and may be distributed to all competitors who must acknowledge receipt save in case of force-majeure, duly recognised as such by the Stewards.